ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Workstep:**

 A workstep is characterized by input, the deterministic application of a set of logic rules and data to that input, and the generation of a verifiably deterministic and verifiably correct output.
-A set of Worksteps used to synchronise the outcomes in two or more systems of record within a Workgroup is call a Workflow.
+A set of Worksteps used to synchronise the outcomes in two or more systems of record within a Workgroup is called a Workflow.

 ## 1.3 Typographical Conventions